Fixed-point-free involutions and Schur P-positivity: FPF-Grassmannian involutions

-\begin{definition} For $y \in \I_\ZZ$, let $m$ be any even integer with $m < i $ for all $i \in \supp(y)$, write $\phi$ for the order-preserving bijection $\ZZ \to \ZZ\setminus \supp(y)$ with $\phi(0) = m$, and define $\F(y)$ as the unique element of $\F_\ZZ$ with $ \F(y)(i) = y(i)$ for $i\in \supp(y)$ and $\F(y)\circ \phi = \phi \circ \wfpf .$ \end{definition}
+\begin{definition} For $y \in \I_\ZZ$, let $m$ be any even integer with $m < i $ for all $i \in \supp(y)$, write $\phi$ for the order-preserving bijection $\ZZ \to \ZZ\setminus \supp(y)$ with $\phi(0) = m$, and define $\Fmap(y)$ as the unique element of $\F_\ZZ$ with $ \Fmap(y)(i) = y(i)$ for $i\in \supp(y)$ and $\Fmap(y)\circ \phi = \phi \circ \wfpf .$ \end{definition}

+We use the symbol $\Fmap$ to denote this map since $\Fmap(y)$ is formed by ``arc-ifying'' the matching that represents $y$, i.e., by adding in edges to pair up all isolated vertices.

-Note that $\F(y) = \ifpf(y)$ for $y \in \F_n$.
-The involution $\F(z)$ is formed from $z$ by turning every pair of adjacent fixed points into a cycle; there are two ways of doing this, and we choose the way which makes $(2i-1,2i)$ into a cycle for all sufficiently large $i \in \ZZ$.
+We have $\Fmap(y) = \ifpf(y)$ for $y \in \F_n$.
+The involution $\Fmap(z)$ is formed from $z$ by turning every pair of adjacent fixed points into a cycle; there are two ways of doing this, and we choose the way that makes $(2i-1,2i)$ into a cycle for all sufficiently large $i \in \ZZ$.
 For example, we have